dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 # Dealing with the other architectures

-Let's try to build an `.ipa`, ie an application file that can be installed on real devices.
+Let's try to build an `.ipa`, i.e an application file that can be installed on real devices.

 The first step is to generate an *archive* of our application.
 To do this, we can use the "Archive" entry in the "Product" menu.